Museums on Capri

 The Ignazio Cerio Museum

-Capri is more than just beaches and boutiques, the island also has a rich history and culture which can be explored in the many small museums on the island, which are beautiful both for the gorgeous venues, including small churches or noble residences once home to illustrious international artists and intellectuals, and for the interesting collections they hold.
+Capri is more than just beaches and boutiques.
+The island also has a wealth of history and culture that can be explored in the many small museums on the island.
+They are beautiful for the gorgeous venues, including small churches or noble residences once home to illustrious international artists and intellectuals, as well as the interesting collections they hold.

 An itinerary including the museums on the Island of Capri should begin at Villa San Michele in Anacapri.
 Once you arrive in Piazza Vittoria, one of the stops on the bus route from Capri and Marina Grande, walk up the steps in the square and take Viale Axel Munthe to the left.

-A walk along this scenic lane is a memorable experience in itself, with the colorful flowers, the shade from the lush oleander hedges, the heady scent coming from the perfume and "limoncello" shops lining the road, and the jumble of artisan wares displayed in the workshops sitting shoulder to shoulder so closely that it resembles an Oriental bazaar.
+A walk along this scenic lane is a memorable experience in itself.
+Enjoy the colorful flowers, shade from the lush oleander hedges, the heady scent coming from the perfume and "limoncello" shops lining the road, and the jumble of artisan wares displayed in the workshops sitting shoulder to shoulder so closely that it resembles an Oriental bazaar.

 If you've already visited the residence of Axel Munthe, head to Via Giuseppe Orlandi to stop in at the Casa Rossa, former residence of the American colonel John Clay H. Mackowen, another avid collector of archaeological finds unearthed on the island.